gnuarmeclipse/gnuarmeclipse.github.io-source/pages/home.md

 ---

-The **GNU ARM Eclipse** is an open source project that includes a family of Eclipse plug-ins and tools for multi-platorm embedded ARM development, based on GNU toolchains.
+The **GNU ARM Eclipse** is an open source project that includes a family of Eclipse plug-ins and tools for multi-platform embedded ARM development, based on GNU toolchains.
 This project is hosted on [GitHub](https://github.com/gnuarmeclipse) and [SourceForge](http://sourceforge.net/projects/gnuarmeclipse/).

 ## The GNU ARM Eclipse plug-ins